PAIA-Playful-AI-Arena/MLGame3D/README.md

 - If you want to connect to a Unity editor, make sure the editor is running and the game scene is loaded
 - If you want to connect to a Unity executable, make sure to provide the correct file path
 - When using multiple MLPlay instances, make sure your Unity environment supports the requested number of agents
+- Control modes:
+  - `manual`: Player is controlled manually via keyboard/gamepad
+  - `hidden`: Player is hidden (not visible in the game)
+  - Python file path: Player is controlled by an MLPlay instance loaded from the specified file

 ## Contributing